kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 ```
 #### Install the certificate
 We will need to copy the content of SDWAN.pem from vManage to vEdge1.
 In vEdge1,
-go to `vshell` mode, create a empty file with `vim SDWAN.pem`, then paste the copied content,
+go to `vshell` mode, create an empty file with `vim SDWAN.pem`, then paste the copied content,
 `exit` to return back to the `viptela-cli` mode.

 ```bash